ibm-cloud-docs/vmwaresolutions/services/managinghcx.md

 To apply any maintenance fixes pushed to your environment, you must use the HCX Manager Admin console in your on-premises data center and your vCenter Server instance.

-Open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for the following situations:
+Open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for the following situations:
 * You do not see a build update that you are expecting
 * You have problems with HCX
 * You want to have the most recent HCX build pushed to your system immediately